-• According to the Monday MMS reports, 27.83 percent of 819 manned platforms and 27.61 percent of 137 rigs have been evacuated in the Gulf of Mexico (GOM).
-Today's shut-in oil production is 1,043,681 BOPD.
+- According Monday's MMS reports, 27.83 percent of 819 manned platforms and 27.61 percent of 137 rigs have been evacuated in the Gulf of Mexico (GOM).
+Yesterday's shutin oil production was 1,043,681 BOPD.
 The shut-in oil production is equivalent to 69.57% of the daily oil production in the GOM, which is currently approximately 1.5 million BOPD.
 This represents a 5 percent improvement from yesterday's figures.

-Today's shut-in gas production is 5.225 BCFPD.
+Monday's shut-in gas production was 5.225 BCFPD.
 This shut-in gas production is equivalent to 54.13% of the daily gas production in the GOM, which is currently approximately 10 BCFPD.
-This represents a 2 percent improvement from yesterday's figures.

-- There are media reports that Katrina may have damaged key natural gas processing facilities on the Gulf Coast, which could delay a recovery of gas supplies.
-Several plants may have been affected. - According to the Association of Oil Pipelines, the Dixie Pipeline (a propane line) is operating at approximately 50% (2 million gallons per day) of normal capacity. - As of 9:00 pm last night at least 55 miles of the Gulf Intracoastal Waterway was still closed to navigation (from Mile Marker 15 to Mile Marker 70.)
+This represents a 2 percent improvement from previous day's figures. - There are media reports that Katrina may have damaged key natural gas processing facilities on the Gulf Coast, which could delay a recovery of gas supplies.
+Several plants may have been affected.
+We are following up on these reports. - According to the Association of Oil Pipelines, the Dixie Pipeline (a propane line) is operating at approximately 50% (2 million gallons per day) of normal capacity. - As of 9:00 pm last night at least 55 miles of the Gulf Intracoastal Waterway was still closed to navigation (from Mile Marker 15 to Mile Marker 70.)
 This is in the area between the Lower Mississippi and Gulfport, Mississippi.
 The US Coast Guard is surveying the waterway and replacing navigational aids at a rate of about 20 miles per day.
 At this rate the entire waterway should be open between the Lower Mississippi and all points east by the end of Wednesday.
 The Port of Gulfport is still closed and the Port of Pascagoula is only allowing vessels to operate in the day, if they have draughts of less than 12 feet.
 Other ports east of Pascagoula (in AL and FL) are open. - Port of Mobile is operating during daylight hours only with temporary navigation aids in place.
 The Mississippi River is now officially open to ships with a draft of 35 feet during daylight hours.
 The US Army Corps of Engineers is currently dredging the channel so that Shell Oil company's dock can receive a 40-foot draught crude oil tanker (arriving in a few days), to traverse channel and safely dock and unload.
-Currently the channel to Shell can only take ships with a draught of 38 feet or less. - The Table below shows the current status of the refineries impacted by Hurricane Katrina.
+Currently the channel to Shell can only take ships with a draught of 38 feet or less.

+• The Table below shows, as of September 5, the current status of the refineries impacted by Hurricane Katrina.
 Refineries in the Midwest are now receiving crude oil supplies off the Capline pipeline.